Skip to content

 6) Do Offer Tested Low NSC (10% or below) Straight Grass Hay for Overweight Individuals

-Consult an equine nutritionist to ensure all vitamin/mineral/protein requirements are being met in proper ratios/amounts and unique conditions addressed.
+Consult an equine nutritionist to ensure all vitamin/mineral/protein requirements are being met in proper ratios/amounts and unique conditions are addressed.

 Don’t offer the only source of forage in a new slow feeder.
 To ease the transition, feed as you normally would and offer the slow feeder in addition.
 Often horses will choose eating from a slow feeder over loose hay - especially if it engages their natural grazing instincts.